SergeySatskiy/cdm-pythonparser/README.md

 ```

 ## Python 2
+**Attention:** Python 2 version is not supported anymore.

 The latest Python 2 supporting release is 2.0.1.
 Both pre-built modules and source code are available in the releases area.
 Here is a link: [latest Python 2 release 2.0.1](https://github.com/SergeySatskiy/cdm-pythonparser/releases/tag/v2.0.1).

 If you like to build a python 2 module from sources please follow these steps:

 ```shell
 cd